Zahid Niaz

-Zahid Niaz (born 1977) is a former Pakistani footballer who played as a striker for Pakistan International Airlines and also represented the Pakistan national team at the 2003 SAFF Gold Cup.
+Zahid Niaz (born 21 June 1977) is a former Pakistani footballer who played as a striker for Pakistan International Airlines and also represented the Pakistan national team.

 Club career

 Niaz spent his entire career with Pakistan Airlines.
 In the 1997 National Football Championship, he had an remarkable campaign, scoring four goals in one match.
 This included a remarkable hat-trick completed in just three minutes against NWFP Red.
 He finished the tournament with a total of seven goals, which made him the top goal-scorer.

 In 2002, Niaz was named the top-goalscorer in the 2002 President PFF Cup, with him scoring seven goals in the tournament.

 International career

+Niaz captained Pakistan U16 at the 1998 AFC U-16 Championship qualification.

 Niaz was selected to represent the Pakistan national team for the 2003 SAFF Gold Cup held in Dhaka, Bangladesh.
 He made his debut in the tournament against Sri Lanka, scoring in the 50th minute, the match resulted in a 2–1 win for Pakistan.